 When would I not use Laravel

-When either Drupal or WordPress will satisfy your needs.
+When either Drupal or WordPress will not satisfy your needs.